unixjazz/bigdot/arduino-core/core/bootloaders/zero/README.md

 # Arduino Zero Bootloader

 This bootloader is based on the Arduino Zero bootloader, which is a part of the Arduino SAMD core.
-This version has support for the SAM L21 microcontroller, written by Justin Mattair.
+This version has support for the SAML21 microcontroller, written by Justin Mattair.

 ## Features